influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/javascript/browser.md

   - /influxdb/cloud-dedicated/api-guide/client-libraries/nodejs/query/
 ---

-Use the [InfluxDB v2 JavaScript client library](https://github.com/influxdata/influxdb-client-js) in browsers and front-end clients to write data to an InfluxDB Dedicated database.
+Use the [InfluxDB v2 JavaScript client library](https://github.com/influxdata/influxdb-client-js) in browsers and front-end clients to write data to an InfluxDB Cloud Dedicated database.
 This library supports both front-end and server-side environments and provides the following distributions:
 * ECMAScript modules (ESM) and CommonJS modules (CJS)
 * Bundled ESM
 * Bundled UMD